Neha-Shrestha/Fusemachines-AI-Fellowship/README.md

 AI FELLOWSHIP ASSIGNMENTS

-This is all the tasks and assignments I have done in AI Fellowship.
+These are all the tasks and assignments I have done in AI Fellowship.